Krzysztof Soszynski: Ultimate Fighting Championship

 Soszynski made his debut against former Ultimate Fighter castmate Shane Primm, whom he defeated by submission due to a kimura.
 It was awarded Submission of the Night.

 His second fight was at UFC 97 where Soszynski again utilized the kimura to win his second consecutive Submission of the Night award by forcing former WEC Light heavyweight Champion Brian Stann to tap to the hold.

-Soszynski next stepped in as a late replacement for Houston Alexander at UFC 98, knocking out Andre Gusmão at 3:17 in the first round.
+Soszynski next stepped in as a late replacement for Houston Alexander at UFC 98, knocking out André Gusmão at 3:17 in the first round.

 Soszynski then stepped in as a replacement for an injured Matt Hamill to fight Brandon Vera at UFC 102 in Portland, Oregon.
 Soszynski lost via unanimous decision, bringing his UFC record down to 3–1.

 Soszynski next faced Stephan Bonnar on February 21, 2010, at UFC 110.
 Soszynski was victorious via third-round TKO due to a cut, though the victory was shadowed by an accidental headbutt that caused the cut, creating controversy over the victory.
 The New South Wales Sports Combat Authority overlooked the fight which could have resulted in the decision being overturned, depending on the judges' scorecards after round two.
 However, they ruled against overturning the decision.
 Both fighters stated that there was the need for a rematch.

 Their wish was later granted as the two had their rematch at UFC 116.
 In a close stand up battle, Soszynski got caught by a knee from Bonnar in the second round and lost via TKO after taking several unanswered punches.
 The fight was awarded Fight of the Night alongside the Leben/Akiyama fight, giving all the fighters an extra $75,000 to their pay.

 Soszynski faced Goran Reljic on November 13, 2010, at UFC 122.
 He won the fight via unanimous decision.

 Soszynski was scheduled to face Anthony Perosh on June 11, 2011, at UFC 131.
 However, Perosh was forced from the bout with an injury and replaced by Igor Pokrajac.
 Pokrajac was also injured and replaced by returning UFC veteran Mike Massenzio.
 He defeated Massenzio via unanimous decision (30–27, 30–26, and 30–27).

 Soszynski/Pokrajac took place on December 10, 2011, at UFC 140.
 Soszynski was staggered early on with a straight right from Pokrajac, who followed him to the ground where he landed several shots that finished Soszynski off, resulting in a KO loss.
 Soszynski was unresponsive for a few minutes after the fight.
 In a video blog by Dana White, president of the UFC, leading up to UFC 141, there was footage of Soszynski following his loss to Pokrajac and was seen claiming that he is retiring from MMA.
 Later, he claimed he has no memory of what occurred in the video and says his future in MMA fighting will be dependent upon what his doctors say.

 On August 15, 2014, Krzysztof announced his retirement from MMA competition on Inside MMA, citing memory problems that began occurring after his last fight.